smnyamutswa/cybersecurity-portfolio/01-Automated-Hybrid-SOC/README.md

 # Automated Hybrid SOC Incident Detection and Response Platform

 > **From raw security event to structured investigation and response**

 ## Project Summary

-I built this project to understand what really happens after a security alert is generated.
+I built this project to understand the complete lifecycle of a security investigation.

-The lab connects Wazuh, Shuffle, TheHive, and Cortex into one working SOC pipeline.
-Wazuh detects activity on Windows and Linux systems, Shuffle moves and transforms the alert, TheHive turns it into an investigation case, and Cortex adds context to supported observables.
+The platform connects Wazuh, Shuffle, TheHive, and Cortex into one working SOC pipeline.
+Wazuh detects activity on Windows and Linux systems, Shuffle receives and transforms the alerts, TheHive organizes them into structured investigations, and Cortex adds context to supported observables.

-The goal was not simply to make tools talk to each other.
-I wanted to recreate the way a real analyst receives an alert, validates it, gathers evidence, documents the investigation, and decides what happens next.
+The goal was to build a complete workflow that could detect suspicious activity, automate alert handling, support investigation, and preserve analyst review before response decisions were made.

 ## Why I Built This

-Security alerts alone provide limited value without context.
-The real challenge is transforming raw detections into actionable investigations.

-I built this project to automate the journey from alert generation to analyst-ready cases, combining detection, enrichment, case management, and investigation workflows to reflect how modern SOC teams operate.
+I wanted to understand what happens after a security event is detected.

+My goal was to learn how alerts are collected, processed, enriched, documented, and managed from the moment suspicious activity occurs until an analyst has enough information to investigate and respond.

+Building the full workflow helped me understand how SIEM, SOAR, case management, and enrichment platforms work together as one connected security operations process.

 ## Technologies Used